CDPR-Modding-Documentation/Cyberpunk-Modding-Docs/for-mod-creators/modding-guides/items-equipment/adding-new-items/weapons/new-iconic-weapon-tutorial-for-dummies.md

   conditions:
   - Perks.IsHitTargetAlive_inline2 # hit target is alive (health != 0)
   - Perks.HitIsBodyPartHead_inline0 # headshot condition
-  - Conditions.Is_Attack_Ranged # condition to check if it's the bullet hitting the target and not a quick melee
+  - Prereqs.Is_Attack_Ranged # condition to check if it's the bullet hitting the target and not a quick melee
-  - Conditions.Is_Weapon_Ranged # condition to check that the gun is source of damage and not a grenade
+  - Prereqs.Is_Weapon_Ranged # condition to check that the gun is source of damage and not a grenade
   processMiss: False # process shots that hit npcs only

 # -------------------------------------------------------------------------------------------------------------------------

 # Condition to check if attack type is ranged
-Conditions.Is_Attack_Ranged:
+Prereqs.Is_Attack_Ranged:
   $type: gamedataHitPrereqCondition_Record
   invert: False
   onlyOncePerShot: True